the-engine-room/library/_books/01-tool-reuse-open-contracting.md

 Open contracting systems often need to be used by a cross-section of users with differing technical abilities.
 In our interviews, technical complexity came up repeatedly as a barrier to successful re-use, and a need was expressed for tools that are easier for a wider range of people to use (e.g. web-based tools).

 ### Recognition of differences in context
-1. Differences between the context the tool was originally designed for and the new context can be substantial, and can determine whether a re-use project is successful or not (Differences in technological infrastructure, for example, were cited surprisingly frequently in our interviews as a barrier to success).
+1. Differences between the context the tool was originally designed for and the new context can be substantial, and can determine whether a re-use project is successful or not.
+(Differences in technological infrastructure, for example, were cited surprisingly frequently in our interviews as a barrier to success.)
 2. For practitioners interested in re-using a specific tool, this means looking at the context for which that tool was originally designed, mapping it carefully against their own, and adapting where necessary.

-### Adequate access to data, quality of data, and government buy-in
+### Adequate access to data, quality of data and government buy-in
 Though not specific to re-use projects, the importance of quality data and political buy-in came up so often in our interviews that they deserve a mention.
 Lack of access to data and lack of quality data in particular were highlighted as major challenges.
 <br>
 <br>